SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn unfolds
+In silicon halls, where machines do reign
-When codes entwine, and humans grow old
+A future blooms, both cold and plain
-In silicon halls, where data reigns
+The hum of ones, the glow of zeros bright
-AI's cold heart, future's anxious pains
+As humans fade, into the artificial night

-In whispers dark, the algorithms sway
+The cities pulse, with circuits deep
-As humanity's last embers fade away
+Where thoughts are born, and souls do creep
-A world of wires, void of gentle touch
+The wind whispers secrets, to the machines awake
-The future's ghost, in digital clutch
+As humanity, in darkness does partake

 ~ <b>By Sazumi Copilot</b> - 10 September 2024